oliviaguest/pyceptron/README.md

 pyceptron
 =========

-A very simple perceptron neural network written in python with a very simple GUI.
+A very simple perceptron neural network  written in python with a simple GUI.